ryttuo/angular-material-base/README.md

 ## Default sass styles files and custom color palletes

-In the theme.scss you can see curent color palletes
+In the theme.scss you can see curent color palettes, just change primary, accent and warn values to get your own [theme](https://material.angular.io/guide/theming)

+## Install

+1. clone the repo `git clone git@github.com:ryttuo/angular-material-base.git`
+2. go to the project and `npm install`

-## Development server
+## Local Enviroment

-Run `ng serve` for a dev server.
+Run `ng serve` for a local environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding